US hiring slows to just 235,000 jobs after 2 strong months

 WASHINGTON (AP) — America’s employers added just 235,000 jobs in August, a surprisingly weak gain after two months of robust hiring at a time when the delta variant’s spread has discouraged some people from flying, shopping and eating out.

+Still, the number of job openings remains at record levels, and hiring is expected to stay solid in the coming months.
+And even though hiring was relatively tepid in August, the unemployment rate dropped to 5.2% from 5.4% in July.

+Friday's report provided numerous signs that the delta variant had a depressive effect on job growth last month.
+The sectors of the economy where hiring was weakest were mainly those that require face-to-face contact with the public.

-With COVID cases having spiked in July and August, Americans have been buying fewer plane tickets and reducing hotel stays.
+Hiring in a category that includes restaurants, bars and hotels, for example, sank to zero after those sectors had added roughly 400,000 jobs in both June and July.
+With COVID cases having spiked this summer, Americans have been buying fewer plane tickets and reducing hotel stays.
 Restaurant dining, after having fully recovered in late June, has declined to about 10% below pre-pandemic levels.

+The slowdowns in travel and dining out meant that employers had less reason to add jobs in those areas.
+And many job hunters were likely reluctant to take public-facing jobs as the delta variant has spread.

+Health care and government employers also cut jobs in August.
+Construction companies, which have struggled to find workers, lost 3,000 jobs despite strong demand for new homes.

+Government employers shed 8,000 jobs, mostly because of a sharp declines in local education hiring after strong gains in June and July.
+That decline reflected, at least in part, volatile hiring patterns around education as schools prepared to reopen amid the pandemic.

+One areas of solid hiring strength last month was among manufacturers and shipping and warehouse companies.

-Some live shows, including the remaining concerts on country star Garth Brooks’ tour, have been canceled.
+But job growth among service industries that involve public engagement weakened sharply, a consequence in some cases of diminished public traffic.
+Some live shows, including the remaining concerts on country star Garth Brooks’ tour, for example, have been canceled.
 Businesses are delaying their returns to offices, threatening the survival of some downtown restaurants, coffee shops and dry cleaners.

-Supply shortages have also fed an inflation surge, with consumer prices having jumped in July by the most in three decades, according to the Fed’s preferred measure.
-Rising inflation pressures have contributed, in turn, to a sharp drop in consumer confidence.

-Yet there are signs that many companies are still looking to hire, particularly those that are not in public-facing service industries like restaurants and bars.
+Yet there is much evidence that many companies are still looking to hire, particularly employers that are not in public-facing service industries like restaurants and bars.
 The job listings website Indeed says the number of available jobs grew in August, led by such sectors as information technology and finance, in which many employees can work from home.

 Walmart announced this week that it will hire 20,000 people to expand its supply chain and online shopping operations, including jobs for order fillers, drivers, and managers.
 Amazon said Wednesday that it is looking to fill 40,000 jobs in the U.S., mostly technology and hourly positions.